 DIY activity in the home and garden is the cause of thousands of eye injuries each year.
 Some of these have led to serious permanent eye damage and loss of sight.
 Make sure you protect your eyes whenever and wherever you are doing DIY.
 Always wear the correct safety glasses for the job you are doing to protect your eyes from flying debris and fine particles.
 Sport (especially racquet-based sports) also causes lots of eye related injuries each year.
 Investing in a good pair of protective sports goggles will help prevent serious damage to your eyes.

 Diabetic Retinopathy Screening

-The Diabetic Eye Screening Wales (DESW) Service is an all Wales Service designed to detect sight threatening diabetic retinopathy at an early stage before visual loss occurs; thereby ensuring early treatment and preventing loss of vision in 70-90 per cent of people with sight threatening diabetic retinopathy.
-(VISION 2020 WHO).
-Commissioned by the Welsh Assembly Government in July 2002 as part of the Eye Care Initiative risk reduction programme the service is an important element of delivering the Diabetes National Service Framework (NSF, 2002).
+The Diabetic Eye Screening Wales (DESW) Service is an all Wales Service designed to detect sight threatening diabetic retinopathy at an early stage before visual loss occurs.
+This ensures early treatment and prevents loss of vision in 70-90 per cent of people with sight threatening diabetic retinopathy (VISION 2020 WHO).
+Commissioned by the Welsh Assembly Government in July 2002 as part of the Eye Care Initiative risk reduction programme, the service is an important element of delivering the Diabetes National Service Framework (NSF, 2002).

-Everyone registered with a GP in Wales who has a confirmed diagnosis of diabetes should be referred to the service.
-Patients meeting the screening criteria will be invited for retinopathy screening within three months of being registered by Diabetic Retinopathy Screening Services for Wales (DRSSW).
+Every person registered with a GP in Wales who has a confirmed diagnosis of diabetes should be referred to the service.
+Patients who meet the screening criteria will be invited by Diabetic Retinopathy Screening Services for Wales (DRSSW) for retinopathy screening.
+This should take place within three months of being registered by DRSSW.
 To ensure equity of service for everyone in Wales, clinics are arranged as close to the patients’ GP surgery as possible.

 Looking after your child’s vision